Crews searching for Confederate statue's 1887 time capsule

 State officials were scheduled to remove the 134-year-old time capsule Thursday morning from a cornerstone where they believed it was located.
 But after removing a 2,500-pound (1,134-kilogram) capstone and a 500-pound (227-kilogram) lid, crews were unable to pinpoint the precise location of the capsule.

 Workers have been using ground-penetrating radar devices to try to find the capsule in a third piece of the cornerstone.
 Virginia Gov. Ralph Northam’s chief of staff, Clark Mercer, said crews would keep looking for it in the cornerstone and adjoining stones.
-They have also decided to dig into the lid of the cornerstone to insert a new time capsule.
+They have also decided to dig into the lid of the cornerstone to insert a new time capsule and state officials ceremonially placed it Thursday.

 The new time capsule will contain items reflective of current times, including an expired vial of the Pfizer COVID-19 vaccine, a Black Lives Matter sticker and a photograph of a Black ballerina with her fist raised near the Lee statue after racial justice protests erupted following the police killing of George Floyd in Minneapolis last year.